payneInTheBrian/cloudSounds/README.md

 ---

 # Optimization
-  - Redo the front end in REACT in order to like and comment without interrupting the music that is playing
   - Add to comments what user is making the comment
   - Create a profile model to allow further customization (e.g. profile picture) and allow users to see other peoples' profiles.
   - Change model to include an array for likes to limit the likes to one.